redFrik/yetanotheroscmovieplayer/README.md

 * Download and extract the zip archive from <https://github.com/redFrik/yetanotheroscmovieplayer>
 * Double click `yetanotheroscmovieplayer_osx.app`

 and a black window should fill the screen.
-Press '`i`' to see the status and `ESC` to exit.
+Type '`i`' to see the status and `ESC` to exit.

 Now copy your own images and/or movie files into the **data** directory and start sending OSC commands from Python, JavaScript, PureData, SuperCollider or whatever - see testcode below.